-3. Developing a Methodology.
+- 3. Developing a Methodology.
 A methodology is the inspection team's plan for physically conducting an inspection at a unit or within the Joint IG's area of responsibility.
 The Sub-Tasks the team developed for each objective will drive this approach since the team must develop a plan allowing them to conduct the information-gathering activities required for the inspection.
-This particular sub-step of Step 4 has three separate physical outputs:
+This particular sub-step of Step 4 has three separate physical outputs: - a.

-a.
 Task Organization of the Inspection Team.
 The Inspection Team Leader must decide how he or she wants to organize the team for the inspection.
 If time is short but the sampling of units to inspect is high, the Team Leader should consider splitting the team into smaller teams each led by an Assistant Inspector General (AIG).
 Two or more inspection teams can inspect more units over a shorter period of time.
 Traveling as one team may be necessary for certain inspections.
 The team must also consider the type and number of augmentation personnel required.
 With the authority granted to the Joint IG in the Inspection Directive, the team can task the appropriate staff, agency, or office for subject-matter experts to serve as Temporary Assistant IGs (TAIG) and assist in the conduct of the inspection.
-These augmentees must be sworn in as a TAIG and be aware of Joint IG information restrictions (see The Joint IG Concept and System Guide, Chapter 2).
-The TAIG must also be aware of the Joint IG tenet of confidentiality and have specific responsibilities within the team (or teams).
-Normally, these augmentees are best suited to conduct reviews of key documents.
-A sample task organization for this team is as follows:
+These augmentees must be sworn in as a TAIG and be aware of Joint IG information restrictions (see <a href="https://example.com/Thesamp